^

 The causes of acute renal failure are not completely clear, however, four main mechanisms of its development are noted:

-• tubular obstruction;
+• Tubular obstruction;

-• interstitial edema and passive reverse current of the glomerular filtrate at the level of the tubules;
+• Interstitial edema and passive reverse current of the glomerular filtrate at the level of the tubules;

-• disseminated intravascular coagulation.
+• Disseminized intravascular coagulation.

 There are several stages of development of acute renal failure:

-• diuretic stage (the beginning of the resolution of the disease);
+• Diuretic stage (the beginning of the resolution of the disease);

-• stage of recovery.
+• Stage of recovery.

-The action of damaging factors causes damage to the tubular apparatus and, above all, the tubular epithelium in the form of necrobiotic and dystrophic processes, which leads to the development of the oligoanuric stage.
-Since the damage of the tubular apparatus, the anuria acquires a stable character.
-Moreover, for the detailed acute renal failure, one more factor is characteristic: tubular obstruction, resulting from the destruction of nephrothelia, its congestion with pigment slags.
-If the basal membrane is preserved and functions as a scaffold, then in parallel with the necrosis of nephrothelia, the regeneration process develops.
-Regeneration of the tubule is possible only with the preservation of the integrity of the nephron.
-It is established that the newly formed epithelium is initially functionally inferior, and only by the 10th day from the onset of the disease signs of restoration of its enzymatic activity appear, which clinically corresponds to the early diuretic stage.
+The action of damaging factors causes damage to the tubular apparatus and, above all, the epithelium of the tubules in the form of necrobiotic and dystrophic processes, which leads to the development of the oligoanuric stage.
+From the moment of damage to the canal apparatus, Anurius acquires a stable nature.
+Moreover, the detailed acute renal failure is characterized by another factor - the obstruction of the tubules that occurs as a result of the destruction of nephrothelia, its loading with pigmented slag.
+If the basal membrane is preserved and functions as a frame, then the regeneration process develops in parallel with nephrothelia necrosis.
+Channel regeneration is possible only while maintaining the integrity of the nephron.
+It was established that the newly formed epithelium at first is functionally inferior, and only by the 10th day from the onset of the disease, signs of restoration of its enzymatic activity appear, which clinically corresponds to the early diuretic stage.

-Postural acute renal failure is most often due to acute obstruction of the urinary tract.
+Wrestling acute renal failure is most often due to acute obstruction of the urinary tract.

-• stone;
+• Stone;

-• blood clots;
+• Blood clots;

-• necrotic papillitis.
+• Necrotic papillitis.

 • Compression of the ureters:

-• retroperitoneal fibrosis.
+• Retroperitoneal fibrosis.

-• stones;
+• Stones;

-• schistosomiasis
+• Tumor;

-• inflammatory obstruction of the neck of the bladder;
+• Inflammatory obstruction of the neck of the bladder;

-• Stricture of the urethra.
+• Striterate of the urethra.

-In acute anuria, accompanied by pain, it is necessary to exclude urolithiasis.
-Even with unilateral obturation of the ureter with severe pain (renal colic), it is possible to stop urinating with a healthy kidney (reflex anuria).
+With acutely developed anuria, accompanied by pain, urolithiasis should be excluded.
+Even with unilateral obstruction of the ureter with severe pain (renal colic), it is possible to stop the urination with a healthy kidney (reflex anuria).

-Perhaps the development of acute renal failure and with TUR syndrome, complicated TUR prostate for adenoma (occurs in about 1% of cases).
-TUR-syndrome occurs in 30-40 minutes from the beginning of resection of the prostate and is characterized by increased blood pressure, bradycardia, increased bleeding from the wound; many patients have excitement and convulsions, possibly the development of coma.
-In the early postoperative period, hypertension is replaced by hypotension, which is poorly amenable to correction; develops oliguria, anuria.
+It is possible to develop acute renal failure with a tour syndrome that complicated the prostate tour of the adenoma (occurs in about 1% of cases).
+The tour syndrome occurs after 30-40 minutes from the beginning of the prostate resection and is characterized by an increase in blood pressure, bradycardia, and an increase in bleeding from the wound; Many patients have excitement and cramps, coma is possible.
+In the early postoperative period, arterial hypertension is replaced by hypotension, which is poorly corrected; Oliguria, anuria develops.
 By the end of the day, jaundice appears.
-During the operation, it is necessary to constantly or fractionally rinse the operating wound and bladder with distilled water at a pressure of 50-60 cm of water.
-Since the pressure in the venous vessels of the operation area does not exceed 40 cm of water, the irrigation fluid enters the venous vessels.
-The possibility of fluid absorption through paravezic space during the dissection of the glandular capsule is proved.
-The rate of absorption of irrigation fluid from the operation area is 20-61 ml / min.
-Within an hour, 300 to 8000 ml of liquid can be absorbed.
-When using distilled water, the hypoosmolarity of the blood plasma develops with subsequent intravascular hemolysis of erythrocytes, which was considered the main cause of TUR syndrome development.
-However, subsequently, using non-hemolytic solutions, TUR syndrome was completely avoided and acute renal failure failed, despite the absence of hemolysis.
-In this case, all researchers note hyponatremia, hypocalcemia and general hyperhydration.
-According to the literature, the following causes of acute renal failure are likely:
+During the operation, it is necessary to constantly or fractionally rinse the operating wound and bladder with distilled water under a pressure of 50-60 cm water.
+Since the pressure in the venous vessels of the area of the operation does not exceed 40 cm of the water station, the irrigation fluid enters the venous vessels.
+The possibility of absorption of fluid through the paraverse space when opening the gland capsule is proved.
+The absorption rate of irrigation fluid from the field of surgery is 20-61 ml/min.
+Within an hour, from 300 to 8000 ml of liquid can be absorbed.
+When using distilled water, the hypoomolarity of blood plasma develops with the subsequent intravascular hemolysis of red blood cells, which was considered the main cause of the development of the tourist syndrome.
+However, subsequently, using non-grinding solutions, it was not possible to completely avoid the tourist syndrome and acute renal failure, despite the lack of hemolysis.
+At the same time, all researchers note hyponatremia, hypocalcemia and general hyperhydration.
+According to literary data, the following reasons for the development of acute renal failure are likely:

-In TUR-syndrome, acute renal failure occurs in 10% of patients, and in 20% of cases leads to death.
+With a tour syndrome, acute renal failure occurs in 10% of patients, and in 20% of cases leads to death.

-trusted-source[1], [2], [3], [4], [5], [6], [7], [8], [9], [10],
+trusted-source[1], [2], [3], [4], [5 -].
+[7], [8], [9], [10]

 You are reporting a typo in the following text: